Surya Namaskar Benefits Steps Poses Yoga Practice

 1. Physical Benefits

-• Enhances Blood Circulation and Cardiovascular Health: Regular practice of Surya Namaskar improves blood flow throughout the body, ensuring that oxygen and nutrients reach all organs and tissues.
-This, in turn, supports cardiovascular health by reducing the risk of blood pressure issues and keeping the heart strong.
+• Enhances Blood Circulation and Cardiovascular Health: Regular practice of Surya Namaskar improves blood flow throughout the body, ensuring that oxygen and nutrients reach all organs and tissues effectively [3].
+It may also support cardiovascular health by improving cardiorespiratory endurance [2].

-• Boosts Metabolism and Aids in Weight Management: As a holistic exercise, Surya Namaskar burns calories, boosts metabolism, and improves digestion, which can help in shedding excess weight and maintaining a healthy body composition when combined with a balanced diet.
+• Boosts Metabolism and Aids in Weight Management: As a holistic exercise, Surya Namaskar may support weight management efforts by burning calories and improving digestion when combined with a balanced diet.

-• Tones Muscles and Improves Joint Mobility: The sequence includes poses that effectively tone the arms, abs, and leg muscles.
-Moreover, Surya Namaskar enhances the mobility of nearly all joints in the body, as demonstrated by kinematics studies.
+• Tones Muscles and Improves Joint Mobility: The sequence includes poses that effectively tone the arm, abdominal, and leg muscles.
+Moreover, Surya Namaskar enhances the mobility of nearly all joints in the body, as demonstrated by kinematics studies [1].

 2. Physiological Benefits

-• Stimulates Internal Organs and Improves Digestion: The alternating stretching and compression of the abdominal area during Surya Namaskar stimulates the stomach and other abdominal organs, promoting better peristalsis of the intestines.
-This leads to enhanced digestion and a reduced likelihood of digestive issues like bloating or constipation.
+• Stimulates Internal Organs and Supports Digestion: The alternating stretching and compression of the abdominal area during Surya Namaskar stimulates abdominal organs, promoting better intestinal peristalsis [1].
+This leads to enhanced digestion and a reduced likelihood of digestive issues, such as bloating or constipation.

-• Enhances Respiratory Function: The specific breathing pattern followed during each movement of Surya Namaskar helps to improve lung capacity and the overall efficiency of the respiratory system.
+• Enhances Respiratory Function: The specific breathing pattern followed during each movement of Surya Namaskar helps improve lung capacity and the overall efficiency of the respiratory system [2].
 Increased oxygen intake supports the body’s functions and promotes respiratory health.

-• Detoxifies the Body: By stimulating various systems, including the lymphatic system, Surya Namaskar aids in removing toxins from the body.
-Additionally, the sweating that occurs during practice helps to eliminate waste and toxins, leaving the body feeling refreshed and energised.
+• Detoxifies the Body: By stimulating various systems, including the lymphatic system, Surya Namaskar may help remove toxins from the body.
+This is primarily achieved through enhanced circulation and respiration.

 3. Psychological and Mental Benefits